The course combines the best of sport, exercise science and management. This will enable you to experience a variety of disciplines, including:

 From 2012, students on this course will have the option to complete a one year work placements in industry.

 In addition, you will undertake research and consultancy projects with a host of leading sport and leisure organisations, providing you with invaluable industry experience.
-These include:

 What our students say